 Our thoughts

 We have decided not to publish the draft.
-The study's methodology leaves an extremely bad taste.

 We trust that the University of Zurich and its Ethics Commission will seize this moment to strengthen the ethical foundations of future research in this sensitive and rapidly evolving domain.